filecoin-project/specs/signatures.md

 ## Interfaces

 Filecoin requires a system that fulfils the following interfaces to function correctly.

-Note: `Message` is used here as the object being signed, but this interface should also work for other things that need to be signed.

 ### PrivateKey Interface